Third Day: Recording contract with Reunion Records (1995–1997)

+In 1995, the band started looking for another second guitarist.
+After hearing Brad Avery play with singer Chris Carder, Avery was asked to audition.
+After playing Consuming Fire during the first rehearsal, Avery was officially asked to join the band.

 Reunion Records released the now official version of Third Day, which has sold over 300,000 copies and was well received by critics.
 The album also yielded their only mainstream rock radio hit in the U.S., "Nothing at All", which peaked at No. 34 on the Billboard rock charts.
 Later in 1995, Christian music headliner Newsboys asked Third Day to open for them at five West Coast shows.
 The band also launched their own 65-city tour with All Star United and Seven Day Jesus opening for them.

 In 1996, the band was nominated for a Dove Award in the category of New Artist of the Year and their video for Consuming Fire directed by Chris Metzler and Jeff Springer won a Billboard Music Award in the category of Best Christian Video.
 The video was shot on location in Bombay Beach, California and other places around the Salton Sea.
 This experience and discovering Leonard Knight's Salvation Mountain nearby later inspired the album artwork for the band's album Revelation.

 In 1997, the band started working on their second album, Conspiracy No. 5.
 The album was produced by Sam Taylor, who had previously worked with King's X and other Christian bands.
 The album was nominated for a Grammy and won Dove Awards for Rock Album of the Year and Rock Song of the Year ("Alien").
 The following year, the band toured around the United States, both alone and again opening for Newsboys.
 Also in 1998, the band recorded a cover of Michael W. Smith's "Agnus Dei" for his Dove Award-winning compilation project Exodus.